 If you’re planning on taking a vacation in the next year, this might make sense, says Flores.
 “You can try to hit those minimum spends, get rewards and cash out half for the holidays and the other half when you plan on traveling.”

 Retail store cards typically don’t offer introductory bonuses, so you’ll want to stick with traditional cash back cards.
 Just make sure you’re planning your holiday spending budget ahead of time.

 “Sign-up bonuses will always earn you more cash back in the long run, but just make sure you’ll actually hit the bonus,” says Beckman.
 “If you fall short of the minimum required spend, you’ll lose a ton of benefits.”

 In other words, match the card to your budget.
 Chase Freedom, for example, currently offers a $150 introductory bonus when you make $500 in purchases in the first three months.
-That may be an easier target to aim for than, say, the $150 bonus offered by the Blue Cash Everyday® Card from American Express, which increases the minimum spend to $1,000 in the same time frame.
+That may be easier to obtain than the introductory bonus offered by the American Express Cash Magnet® Card, which offers a $150 statement credit if you spend $1,000 in the first three months.